Overview of Amazon Device Messaging

 - Receives incoming messages from the ADM client and handles those messages.

 At a high level, the delivery flow for a message that you send by ADM is as follows:

 - Your server sends a message containing JSON data to ADM servers.

 - ADM servers send the message to the ADM client on the device on which your app is installed.

 - The ADM client obtains the JSON message data and passes it to your app as a set of extras attached to an Android Intent object.

 When working with ADM, you use the following elements to identify your servers, your app, and the destinations for your messages.
 Each of these works together to help ensure that your data belongs to you alone.

 Registration ID.
 A registration ID identifies a unique instance of your app, running on a specific device, registered to a specific user.
-When it is first installed on a given device, your app requests a registration ID from ADM, as described in Integrate your app.
+When it is first installed on a given device, your app requests a registration ID from ADM, as described in Integrate Your App.
 Your servers use the registration ID to direct messages to the correct device/user.
-Note that if the user uninstalls then re-installs your app on the same device, your app's registration ID might change.
+If the user uninstalls then re-installs your app on the same device, your app's registration ID might change.